crcx/retroforth/doc/RETRO-Book.md

 latest system as I use it, and are normally reliable as I run them daily for my production systems.

-# Building on BSD, Linux, macOS, and outher Inix Targets
+# Building on BSD, Linux, macOS, and other Unix Targets

 RETRO is well supported on BSD (tested on FreeBSD, NetBSD, OpenBSD), Linux, and macOS systems.
 It should build on any